Ink Business Preferred®

 Beyond the rewards, the perks and protections worth knowing about include:

-- 1:1 point transfer to 14 airline and hotel partners (United, Hyatt, Southwest & more)
+• Transfers to 14 airline and hotel partners (United, Southwest & more), mostly 1:1; Hyatt transfers at 4:3 effective October 2026

 Statement credits